A groupoid approach to the Wodzicki residue: Basic properties of the Wodzicki residue on a filtered manifold.

-The equality in equation \eqref{789} is true since $\kg_P$ and $\kg_Q$ are essentially homogeneous $r$-fibered distributions respectively of order $-d_H$ and $0$ respectively and $\alpha_s$ is a groupoid automorphism for all $s>0$.
+The equality in equation \eqref{789} is true since $\kg_P$ and $\kg_Q$ are essentially homogeneous $r$-fibered distributions respectively of order $m$ and $m'$ respectively and $\alpha_{s^*} : \mathcal{E}_r'(\THM) \rightarrow \mathcal{E}_r'(\THM)$ is a groupoid automorphism for all $s>0$, see \cite[proposition 3.3.21 p 104]{couchet2023thesis}.
 The last equality is true by virtue of Lemma \ref{757} applied fiberwise to the osculating groups which are by definition connected (graded) nilpotent Lie groups.
 Indeed the convolution in the brackets $[\kg_P,g]$ and $[\kg_Q,f]$ are done fiberwise.
-In the fiber $(x,0,0)$ the convolution is done between a distribution with compact support and a function on $\mathcal{T}_HM_x$ with compact support. \end{proof}
+In the fiber at $(x,0)$ the convolution is done between a distribution with compact support and a function on $\mathcal{T}_HM_x$ with compact support. \end{proof}

-\begin{remark} Theorem \ref{746} is in particular satisfied for $Q \in \Psi_{H}^{m'}(M)$ with $m' \leq -1$.
-In this case, we would have $PQ$ and $QP$ in the space $\Psi_{H}^{-d_H-1}(M)$.
-Therefore, the two $r$-fibered distributions $\kg_P \star \kg_Q$, $\kg_Q \star \kg_P$ would be two continuous functions, thanks to \cite[Theorem 52]{Yuncken2019groupoidapproach}.
-Therefore the two co-cycles in \eqref{792} would be $0$, as again the Debord-Skandalis action fixes $(x,0,0)$.
-So it is only the critical case $m'=0$ which remained to be proven. \end{remark}
+\begin{remark} Theorem \ref{746} is in particular satisfied for $Q \in \Psi_{H}^{m'}(M)$ with $m'+m \leq -1-d_H$.
+In this case, we would have $PQ$ and $QP$ in the space $\Psi_{H}^{m+m'-1}(M)$.
+Therefore, the two $r$-fibered distributions $\kg_P \star \kg_Q$, $\kg_Q \star \kg_P$ would be two continuous functions, thanks to \cite[Theorem 52]{Yuncken2019groupoidapproach} and so the two co-cycles in \eqref{792} would be $0$, as again the Debord-Skandalis action fixes $(x,0,0)$.
+So it is only the critical case $m+m'=-d_H$ which remained to be proven.
+For more details, see \cite[section 7.3 p 161]{couchet2023thesis}.
+We would like to kindly thank Pr.\ Sylvie Paycha for pointing out to us that Theorem \ref{746} was true for $m+m' \leq -d_H$, and not only for $m \leq -d_H$ and $m'=0$. \end{remark}